Meet The Bagheteers

 Yacht Bagheera (known to all her friends as Baggy)

-Bagheera was built in Waterlooville, Hampshire in 1979, making her a frisky 40 year old next year (2019).
-She’s a Westerly Conway – a long fin keeled, medium displacement sloop; 10.91 metres long, 3.35 metres wide, 7 tonnes displacement.
-She has a Hydrovane self steering system, which enables the boat to self steer a course relative to the wind and requires no power, or cups of tea!
-With two heads, a fore and aft cabin, pull out sofa and navigators berth she could sleep eight people at a push – but four comfortably.
+Bagheera was built in Waterlooville, Hampshire, UK in 1979.
+She’s a Westerly Conway – a long fin keeled, medium displacement sloop; 10.91 metres long, 3.35 metres wide, seven tonnes displacement.
+She has a hydrovane self steering system (called Mowgli) , which enables the boat to self steer a course relative to the wind and requires no power, or cups of tea!
+With two heads, a fore and aft cabin, pull out sofa and navigators berth she sleeps eight people – four comfortably.

 To the best of our knowledge she’s had three previous owners and completed at least one Transatlantic circuit.